jinjagit/ticTacToe/README.md

 [View in browser](https://jinjagit.github.io/ticTacToe/)

   * Includes minimax algorithm (toggle-able): Adapted from [this freecodecamp article](https://medium.freecodecamp.org/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37)
-  * Minimax on == computer will randomly select from > 1 equivalently 'best' moves
+  * Minimax on == computer will randomly select from > 1 equivalently 'best' moves, and is unbeatable (when minimax used for entire game).
-  * Minimax off == computer will randomly chose from all empty grid cells
+  * Minimax off == computer will randomly select from all empty grid cells, and is often beatable.

 ### Screenshot: